 Level of the Programme Number of existing Programmes Number of programmes added during the year Number of self-financing programmes Number of value added / Career Oriented programmes

-PhD 36 2 3
+PhD 28 - 2 3

-PG 40 3 4
+PG 34 - 3 4

-UG 01
+UG 06 - - -

-PG Diploma 02
+PG Diploma 02 - - -

-Advanced Diploma
+Advanced Diploma - - - -

-Diploma
+Diploma - - - -

-Certificate
+Certificate - - - -

-Others
+Others - - - -

-Total 81 5 6
+Total 70 5 7

-Interdisciplinary 2 2

-Innovative 2 2
+Interdisciplinary - - - -

+Innovative - - - -

-1.2 (i) Flexibility of the Curriculum: CBCS/Core/Elective option / Open options (ii) Pattern of programmes:
+1.2 (i) Flexibility of the Curriculum: CBCS/Core/Elective option / Open opmons --- --------

-Pattern Number of programmes
+(ii) Pattern of programmes:

-Semester 40 PG Programme (CBCS)

-Trimester

-Annual PG Diploma 2

-\Please provide an analysis of the feedback in the Annexure

-1.4 Whether there is any revision/update of regulation or syllabi, if yes, mention their salient aspects.

-All departments revise their syllabi at least once in three years through a wellestablished mechanism.
-Through such periodic revision new and innovative aspects of the discipline are incorporated and the requirements of the concerned field are met.
-During the academic year several departments have revised the syllabi 1.5 Any new Department/Centre introduced during the year.
+(ii) I attern of programmes.
+Pattern Number of programmes Semester 34 PG Programme (CBCS) Trimester Annual PG Diploma 2 1.3 Feedback from stakeholders (On all aspects) Alumni Y Pa rents Employers Y Students Mode of feedback : Online Ma anual Y Co-operating schools (for PEI) Please provide an analysis of th e feedback in the An nexure 1.4 Whether there is any revision/ update of regulation or syllabi, if yes, mention their salient aspect All departments revise their s mechanism.
+Through such per yllabi at least once ir iodic revision new an ents of the concerned n three years through a well- established d innovative aspects of the discipline are field are met.
+During the academic year 1.5 Any new Department/Centre i ntroduced during th e year.
 If yes, give details.

-Nil-
+-Nil-